FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 ## Tying it all together

-Throughout this blog post, we've seen code snippets showing how to communicate with Stockfish, how to convert text to Morse code, and how control intimate toys via websockets.
+Throughout this blog post, we've seen code snippets for communicating with Stockfish, converting text to Morse code, and controlling intimate toys via websockets.
 The last missing piece is vibrating a Morse code sequence.

 ```gleam